Can iPads get viruses?

 How to remove viruses and malware from your iPad

-If your iPad is infected with a virus or other malware, you should be able to remove the malware and secure your iPad in a few steps:
+If your iPad is infected with a virus or other malware, it’s usually possible to fix the problem and re-secure your iPad quickly.
+Here’s how to remove viruses and malware from your iPad:

 Restart your iPad

 Your iPad may just have a glitch or a bug rather than malware, so first try restarting your device to see if that solves the problem.
-Here’s how:
+Here’s how to restart your iPad:

-1. Press and hold the top button on your iPad until you see the power off slider.
+- Press and hold the top button and either volume button on your iPad until you see the power off slider.

 Delete suspicious apps

-If you notice a suspicious app on your iPad that you don’t remember downloading, it could be spyware or another form of malware — you should delete the app as you would any other.
-Follow these steps to remove any apps that seem sketchy, or that you downloaded shortly before problems started:
+If you spot an app on your iPad that you don’t remember downloading, it could be spyware or another type of malware.
+Delete it just like you would any other app.
+Follow these steps to remove any apps that look suspicious, or that you installed shortly before problems started:

 Restore your iPad using a backup